US Foods (NYSE:USFD) Releases FY 2022 Earnings Guidance

 US Foods (NYSE:USFD – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $1.95-$2.25 for the period, compared to the consensus estimate of $2.26.
 The company issued revenue guidance of -.

-US Foods (NYSE:USFD – Get Rating) last released its earnings results on Thursday, August 11th.
-The company reported $0.63 earnings per share for the quarter, hitting analysts’ consensus estimates of $0.63.
-The business had revenue of $8.83 billion for the quarter, compared to analyst estimates of $8.70 billion.
+US Foods (NYSE:USFD – Get Rating) last issued its quarterly earnings data on Thursday, August 11th.
+The company reported $0.63 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.63.
+The firm had revenue of $8.83 billion during the quarter, compared to analysts’ expectations of $8.70 billion.
 US Foods had a return on equity of 12.19% and a net margin of 0.61%.
-The business’s revenue was up 15.2% compared to the same quarter last year.
-During the same quarter last year, the firm posted $0.58 earnings per share.
-On average, equities research analysts predict that US Foods will post 2.02 EPS for the current year.
+US Foods’s revenue was up 15.2% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.58 earnings per share.
+Analysts predict that US Foods will post 2.02 EPS for the current fiscal year.

-A number of large investors have recently bought and sold shares of the stock.
-Raymond James Trust N.A. increased its position in shares of US Foods by 2.6% in the first quarter.
-Raymond James Trust N.A. now owns 15,254 shares of the company’s stock valued at $574,000 after buying an additional 381 shares in the last quarter.
-Captrust Financial Advisors increased its position in shares of US Foods by 29.9% in the first quarter.
-Captrust Financial Advisors now owns 2,144 shares of the company’s stock valued at $81,000 after buying an additional 493 shares in the last quarter.
-Point72 Hong Kong Ltd increased its position in shares of US Foods by 2.3% in the first quarter.
-Point72 Hong Kong Ltd now owns 29,411 shares of the company’s stock valued at $1,107,000 after buying an additional 658 shares in the last quarter.
-US Bancorp DE increased its position in shares of US Foods by 16.3% in the first quarter.
-US Bancorp DE now owns 7,822 shares of the company’s stock valued at $296,000 after buying an additional 1,094 shares in the last quarter.
-Finally, Mariner LLC increased its position in shares of US Foods by 8.1% in the first quarter.
-Mariner LLC now owns 17,753 shares of the company’s stock valued at $668,000 after buying an additional 1,329 shares in the last quarter.
-97.42% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently made changes to their positions in USFD.
+Raymond James Financial Services Advisors Inc. grew its holdings in US Foods by 3.9% in the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 37,445 shares of the company’s stock worth $1,409,000 after buying an additional 1,411 shares in the last quarter.
+Bank of New York Mellon Corp grew its holdings in US Foods by 9.4% in the 1st quarter.
+Bank of New York Mellon Corp now owns 938,355 shares of the company’s stock worth $35,311,000 after buying an additional 80,621 shares in the last quarter.
+US Bancorp DE grew its holdings in US Foods by 16.3% in the 1st quarter.
+US Bancorp DE now owns 7,822 shares of the company’s stock worth $296,000 after buying an additional 1,094 shares in the last quarter.
+HighTower Advisors LLC bought a new position in US Foods in the 1st quarter worth approximately $215,000.
+Finally, Natixis Advisors L.P. grew its holdings in US Foods by 27.8% in the 1st quarter.
+Natixis Advisors L.P. now owns 15,716 shares of the company’s stock worth $591,000 after buying an additional 3,421 shares in the last quarter.
+97.42% of the stock is owned by institutional investors.

 US Foods Holding Corp., through its subsidiary, US Foods, Inc, markets and distributes fresh, frozen, and dry food and non-food products to foodservice customers in the United States.
 The company's customers include independently owned single and multi-unit restaurants, regional concepts, national restaurant chains, hospitals, nursing homes, hotels and motels, country clubs, government and military organizations, colleges and universities, and retail locations.